SAGES Research Grants

 Purposes & Guidelines

-The SAGES Research Awards are open to any principal investigator who is a SAGES member, including Candidate Members.
+The SAGES Research Awards are open to any principal investigator who is a current SAGES member, including Candidate Members.
+Please read all the guidelines carefully.
 SAGES would like to especially encourage grant funding to young investigators/candidate members in the hopes that funding through SAGES will lead to additional extramural funding.
 Awards are conferred on a competitive basis by submission of a grant application, which is reviewed and evaluated by the SAGES Research Committee and approved by the Governing Board.
+If your SAGES membership application is currently under review, you may submit a Grant application directly to firstname.lastname@example.org.
+The application deadline is November 4, 2016 at 5 PM EDT.

 * Please note that the committee will only fund grants that involve commercially available products.

-Please review all grant winners from 1992-2012.
-We encourage submitters to review to avoid duplicate studies.
+Please see the grant recipients from 1992-Present.
+We encourage applicants to review to avoid duplicate studies.

 It is assumed that some of the resources required to conduct the project are available through the investigator’s institution.
 The research grant serves to provide supplemental support for personnel (not including the salary of the principal investigator), equipment or services required to complete the research.